Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

 1. In a large bowl, whisk together the flour, sugar, baking powder, cinnamon, clove, and salt.

-2. In a large measuring cup, whisk together the egg, milk, and oil/butter.
+2. In a large measuring cup, whisk together the egg, milk, oil/butter, and vanilla.

 5. Heat a dry small non-stick skillet large enough to flip one pancake.
 If your skillet is not non-stick, you may want to lightly grease with cooking spray or a little pat of butter.